ddclient/ddclient.github.io/usage.md

 ## Multiple IPs
 Since version 3.8.0 ddclient support the update of multiple ip's.
 More information can be found [on the ddclient forum](https://sourceforge.net/p/ddclient/mailman/message/20383414/)

+## Using environment variables
+As of version 3.11.0_1, ddclient supports using environment variables inside the configuration file.
+By appending '_env' to a parameter, ddclient will interpret the value of that parameter as the name of an environment variable and use the value of that environment variable as the configuration value.
+This allows to keep sensitive information such as the login or password outside of the configuration file.

+    login_env=DDCLIENT_LOGIN, password_env=DDCLIENT_PASSWORD example.com

+This example will use the value of the environment variables DDCLIENT_LOGIN and DDCLIENT_PASSWORD as the login and password for the domain example.com respectively.